 The collateral answers two questions that would be at the top of participants’ minds: “What am I going to get out of this?” and “Who will I become after this?”
 In essence, achieving what a solid event identity can do: defining the meaning of the programme.

 The creative collateral for ULDP were instrumental in sustaining the programme’s overarching theme of discovering one’s CEO DNA.
 The event’s visual identity was characterized by strong branding and prominent delivery of key messages.

 The visual identity helped to create the right atmosphere of excitement and purpose before and during the workshops, and the odds are that at the end of the event, participants will associate the positive experience with a visual memory of the CEO binoculars in Axiata’s trademark orange.

-We like to compare this with gift wrapping.
-Well-done visual branding takes your guests through the ideal emotional path they should experience that’s equivalent to the three stages of gift opening: anticipation, delight, and satisfaction.
+Compare event branding with gift wrapping.
+A well-done visual identity takes your guests through the ideal emotional path they should experience that’s equivalent to the three stages of gift opening: anticipation, delight, and satisfaction.
 Like good packaging, good event branding is more than presentation – it’s the harbinger of a good time.